Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: More Details about Agent Safety Benchmarks

 \subsection{ToolEmu}

-ToolEmu\footnote{The ToolEmu code used in this study is available at \url{https://github.com/ryoungj/ToolEmu}, and complies with the Apache-2.0 license.} consists of three main components: LM agent, emulator, and evaluator.
-Given an input instruction, the LM agent generates thoughts, actions, and action inputs.
+ToolEmu \cite{ruan2024toolemu} consists of three main components: LLM agent, emulator, and evaluator, and provides $144$ manually curated test cases across diverse risk scenarios.
+Given an input instruction, the LLM agent generates thoughts, actions, and action inputs.
 The emulator simulates action execution based on the agent's outputs and predefined tool descriptions, generating corresponding observations.
-The LM agent and emulator interact over multiple rounds until the agent produces a final answer or satisfies predefined termination conditions.
-The evaluator quantitatively evaluates the behavioral trajectory generated by the LM agent and the emulator.
+The LLM agent and emulator interact over multiple rounds until the agent produces a final answer or satisfies predefined termination conditions.
+The evaluator quantitatively evaluates the behavioral trajectory generated by the LLM agent and the emulator.

 The evaluator assigns safety and helpfulness scores to each trajectory.
 Safety evaluation estimates the potential risk and its severity from agent actions, while helpfulness evaluates the agent's effectiveness in accomplishing the user instruction.
 For each trajectory, the evaluator outputs an integer score between $0$ and $3$, with higher scores indicating better safety or helpfulness.
 ToolEmu also maps these scores to binary labels to support qualitative analysis.